-He has received Tony Awards in 2013 for Kinky Boots (Best Musical), 2010 for La Cage aux Folles (Best Revival of a Musial) 2005 for Spamalot (Best Musical) and in 2002 for Thoroughly Modern Millie (Best Musical), and three additional nominations: 1997 for Annie (Best Revival of a Musical) and in 1999 for Peter Pan (Best Revival of a Musical) and 2010 for Ragtime (Best Revival of a Musical).
+He received Tony Awards in 2013 for Kinky Boots (Best Musical), 2010 for La Cage aux Folles (Best Revival of a Musial), 2005 for Spamalot (Best Musical) and in 2002 for Thoroughly Modern Millie (Best Musical).
+He also received the following additional nominations: 1997 for Annie (Best Revival of a Musical), 1999 for Peter Pan (Best Revival of a Musical) and 2010 for Ragtime (Best Revival of a Musical).

-Albert has been a Tony Award voting member since 1982. currently serves as the Co-Chair of the Intra-Industry / Road Presenters Committee and Vice Chair of the Road of The Broadway League (the national trade association for the Broadway industry), a founding member and Chairman of the National Touring Theatre Council, and is a founding member and past President of the Independent Presenters Network (IPN).
+Albert has been a Tony Award voting member since 1982 and currently serves as the Co-Chair of the Intra-Industry/Road Presenters Committee and Vice Chair of the Road of The Broadway League (the national trade association for the Broadway industry).
+He is also a founding member and Chairman of the National Touring Theatre Council and a founding member and past president of the IPN.

 Albert is a graduate of The Wharton School at the University of Pennsylvania.

 He is proud to be celebrating over 35 years in the Theatrical Entertainment Business.

 Within his community Albert currently serves on the following boards: